So what’s the Catholic advice to Salve?

 the moral upbringing and physical well-being of vulnerable children.

-with RH advocates.
+common with RH advocates.
 Conversely, if one looks at the array of anti-RH

 politicians, I wonder if these guys have genuinely shunned contraceptives